Whoaa512/starred/README.md

 - [thedaviddias/Front-End-Checklist](https://github.com/thedaviddias/Front-End-Checklist) - 🗂 The perfect Front-End Checklist for modern websites and meticulous developers
 - [arecvlohe/reasonml-cheat-sheet](https://github.com/arecvlohe/reasonml-cheat-sheet) - A cheat sheet for ReasonML -- WIP
 - [cjbarber/ToolsOfTheTrade](https://github.com/cjbarber/ToolsOfTheTrade) - Tools of The Trade, from Hacker News.
+- [cncf/landscape](https://github.com/cncf/landscape) - 🌄 The Cloud Native Interactive Landscape filters and sorts hundreds of projects and products, and shows details including GitHub stars, funding, first and last commits, contributor counts and headquar
 - [TashasEv/CommunityEventPlanning](https://github.com/TashasEv/CommunityEventPlanning) - Tools to help ardent community members plan small, usually not for profit, events like small local confs and Code Camps.
 - [open-source-ideas/ideas](https://github.com/open-source-ideas/ideas) - 💡 Looking for inspiration for your next open source project?
 Or perhaps you've got a brilliant idea you can't wait to share with others?
 Open Source Ideas is a community built specifically for this! 👋
 - [thedaviddias/Front-End-Performance-Checklist](https://github.com/thedaviddias/Front-End-Performance-Checklist) - 🎮 The only Front-End Performance Checklist that runs faster than the others